hz-b/bluesky-enhancement-proposals/integrating_callbacks.md

 ### Simplified implementation

-The implementation would then be based on a bridge.
-It bridges from one thread to the other.
+The implementation would then be based on a `bridge`.
+It "bridges" from one thread to the other.
 (Another way to see it would be ADA like rendezvous.
 Please correct me, which design pattern would be the correct one).